isabel-kline/Kelley_Lab_Notebook/RNA/Gillii_RNA_Extractions.md

 -   Gills - Cryofracture in Lysing Matrix A tubes using coolPrep adapter for 45 sec at a speed setting of 6.5 m/s.
 NEB spin column RNA extraction.

+    -   dependent upon weight of gills (if v small) might increase pro k incubation from 5 min to a half hour

 -   batches of 8 or 12

 Month of Experiment: 8/24